rkuma183/wilsonmar.github.io/_posts/2016-05-18-jekyll-with-search.md

    <a target="_blank" href="http://community.algolia.com/algoliasearch-jekyll-hyde/">
    http://community.algolia.com/algoliasearch-jekyll-hyde/</a>

-   The formatting of this site is what you'll have as your blog after following instructions in this tutorial.
+   The formatting of this site is what you'll have as YOUR blog after following instructions in this tutorial.

 0. Type in the search field a single letter such as "L".